isabella232/katacoda-scenarios-8/basic-data-modeling/step2.md

-After seeing what happens when we read and write data from table with a simple Primary key, let's see what a compound or composite Primary key is and why it matters.
+After seeing what happens when we read and write data from a table with a simple Primary key, let's see what a compound (or composite) Primary key is and why it matters.

 ## Compound/Composite Primary Key and Clustering Key